Lesterhuis-Training-en-Consultancy/moodle-block_quickcourselist/README.md

 ## Update
 On request of Euroforum BV the extra feature to search on startdate and moodle course IDNumber has been added.
-This version of the plugin is being maintained by LDesign Media and Lesterhuis Training & Consultancy.
+This version of the plugin is being maintained by LDesign Media and Lesterhuis Training & Consultancy and released under Freeware Licence https://ltnc.nl/ltc-plugin-freeware-licentie

 ## Security or bugs
 If you discover any security or bug related issues, please email servicedesk@ltnc.nl  instead of using the issue tracker.